 As any owner of free range dogs knows your furniture can sometimes take the ultimate toll; for instance, us.
 We used to have nice leather furniture about 10 years ago.
 When it was brand new.
-At first it there were just a few scratches that we fretted over, and eventually, we ended up looking at this:
+At first there were just a few scratches that we fretted over, and eventually, we ended up looking at this:

 The victim.
 The plaid lap throws just weren’t cuttin’ it anymore.

-A wonderful plaid lap throw became our quick fix for a bit, but the whole just kept getting larger.
+A wonderful plaid lap throw became our quick fix for a bit, but the hole just kept getting larger.
 With Thanksgiving a little more than a week away and the relatives coming to visit, I knew action had to be taken and fast.
 I don’t want to spend a lot of money on another couch whose fate would be the same as above.
 I understand that inevitably, I will have to make the investment, that this couch will not function, but until then, I’m milkin’ it.